-1. General requirements for admission to the College.
+General requirements for admission to the College.
+1.

-- I. Complete ACC graduation requirements (see Table of Contents, Academic Policies and Regulations). - 2.
-Complete a minimum of 60 approved credit hours. - 3.
-Students who have completed the Basic Law Enforcement Certificate (Police Academy) are required to see an advisor for course guidance.
+Complete ACC graduation requirements (see Table of Contents, Academic Policies and Regulations).

+- Complete a minimum of 60 approved credit hours. - Students who have completed or plan to complete the Basic Law Enforcement Certificate (Police Academy) are required to see an advisor for course guidance.
+3.